ljsummers/adventure-pp1/readme.md

 - All Pages on the website have a responsive navigation bar at the top which allows the user to navigate through the site. <br>
 <img src="https://github.com/ljsummers/drinks-giggles/blob/main/assets/images/readme/menu_bar.png" alt="menu bar"> <br>
-- A footerwhich contains social media icon links to Facebook, Instagram and Twitter.
+- A footer which contains social media icon links to Facebook, Instagram and Twitter.
 Icons were used to keep the footer clean and because they are universally recognisable. <br>
 <img src="https://github.com/ljsummers/drinks-giggles/blob/1969c1cdd798530b70631d892c47afa5ba8451a7/assets/images/readme/footer.png"> <br>
 - The same color scheme is applied throughout the website to keep it on brand.